 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2014 our system was issued one violation for not submitting the monthly Operations Report for April and another not collecting enough samples in August as follow up to the Total Coliform positive sample in July.
-We collected only one, five were required.
+During 2017 our system was in compliance with all monitoring and reporting requirements.